algorithm-archivists/algorithm-archive/chapters/computational_physics/euler/euler.md

 ### Interactive Visualization

-You can see [here](./code/euler-elm.html) an interactive visualization of the Euler method for a particle solving the ODE $$x' = -2x$$ written in Elm, where the timestep and initial position can be modified.
+You can see [here](./code/elm/euler-elm.html) an interactive visualization of the Euler method for a particle solving the ODE $$x' = -2x$$ written in Elm, where the timestep and initial position can be modified.
+The full code for the visualization is shown below when the Elm language is selected.

 ### Example Code